fabacha/FLAME_Cifar-10/README.md

 # FLAME: Taming Backdoors in Federated Learning
-This project implements FLAME found here https://arxiv.org/abs/2101.02281 using the CIFAR-10 dataset and a CNN
+This project implements FLAME found here https://arxiv.org/abs/2101.02281 using the CIFAR-10 dataset and a ResNet

+# Credits

+This project is based on code by Gehlar et al. the authors of SAFEFL https://eprint.iacr.org/2023/555

+Their original codes and repository is here https://github.com/encryptogroup/SAFEFL

 ## Aggregation rules
 The following aggregation rules have been implemented: